 Opponent is: Natural (unadjusted) "to hit" roll

-Man-sized or smaller 18-20

-Large 19-20

-Solid metal or solid stone 20

 The keenblade is an exception to the glowing magic sword rule.
 The wielder of the sword can decide whether the blade will shed no light at all, dim light in a 5-ft radius circle, light in a 15-ft circle, or a bright light as a light spell with a 30-ft radius.